 Candidates who want to pursue an MBA abroad must take exams like the GMAT test or the GRE test.
 Around 30,000 Indian students take these exams each year, and according to the Graduate Management Admission Council (GMAC), at least 80% of them pass and go on to apply for MBA programs in the nations of their choice.

-Other than India, one of the top choices for Indian students pursuing an MBA is USA.
-Australia, Canada, UK, and Singapore are some of the other well-known locations where many Indian students may be found applying for MBA programs.
+Other than India, one of the top choices for Indian students pursuing an MBA in the USA.
+Australia, Canada, the UK, and Singapore are some of the other well-known locations where many Indian students may be found applying for MBA programs.
 The average length of an MBA program in the USA is two years, compared to around one year in the UK and Singapore.